 None of the choices below will affect your medical care, or the data that is available for your care.
-A longer and different process is required for families with children or other dependents, which we walk you through.

 If you live in England and want to stop your GP data leaving your GP practice for purposes other than your direct care, you can do so by filling in and giving or posting the form in step 1 to your GP: